-Voice acting is used in so many aspects of the entertainment industry.
-From voicing children’s cartoons to movies, and even video games; there’s a massive need for voice actors, especially male voice actors.
+Voice acting is used in many aspects of the entertainment industry.
+From children’s cartoons to movies and even video games, there’s a massive need for voice actors, especially male voice actors.

 There’s more to male voice actors than meets the eye.
-Male voice actors have a variety of ranges, abilities, and styles that can help make them better for one role over another.
+Their variety of ranges, abilities and styles can help them excel in one role over another.

 In this article

-1. The Male Voice: Vocal Range, Voice Types, and Roles
+- The Male Voice: Vocal Range, Voice Types and Roles

 Not every male has the same voice.
 Even two tenors will have different vocal ranges and sounds.
 There are several different voice types within the male voice, such as:

-• Tenor: Tenor is one of the highest pitches, higher than a baritone.
-These have a more youthful tone and are often used for younger, energetic, and playful roles.
+- Tenor: Tenor is one of the highest pitches, higher than a baritone.
+These have a more youthful tone and are often used for younger, energetic, playful roles.

-• Countertenor: Countertenor is higher than a tenor.
-It’s almost otherworldly sounding in voice acting, so you might hear it in unique characters and for more sensitive roles.
+- Countertenor: Countertenor is higher than a tenor.
+It’s almost otherworldly sounding in voice acting, so that you might hear it in unique characters and for more sensitive roles.

-• Narrator: Narrator voices have a neutral tone that isn’t extravagant because they’re not supposed to take away from the story they’re telling.
+- Narrator: Narrator voices have a neutral tone that isn’t extravagant because they are not supposed to distract from the story they’re telling.

 No matter what type of voice a male has, they will all have a different timbre.
 For example, two bass vocalists might sound very different thanks to their timbre.
 Timbre is determined by the size and shape of someone’s vocal cords and how the sound is produced.
 We can describe the timbre of a voice with words like:

-Some males can change the timbre of their voice with practice, but since it mostly has to do with their vocal cords, each voice will have its unique timbre.
+Some males can change the timbre of their voice with practice, but since it mainly involves their vocal cords, each voice will have its unique timbre.

 In addition to the type of voice and timbre a male can have, there’s the male passaggio (plural passaggi).
 Passaggio is the transition point between registers and men; they typically have two passagios.